Ashes of everything now.

 From everything now.

 Welcome to this memorial hall for Dan, Daan, Daniel Harmsen.
-A record of thoughts, stories, feelings, pictures, and music for those left behind.
-A place to hang out with Daan no matter when and where you are.
-Let your stories, feelings, thoughts, pictures, tracks, and sets fill this testament hall with life.
+Thoughts, stories, feelings, pictures, and music for those left behind.
+Add yours to keep filling this testament hall with life.

 Upload pictures here.
 If it doesn't work send them to email@example.com and I will do it for you.